 Luckily, American Express is renovating existing lounges and building new ones nationwide.
 In 2019 alone, the credit card company is opening at least four new U.S. locations – in Denver (DEN), Los Angeles (LAX), Charlotte (CLT), and New York City-JFK (JFK) – along with its second international location at London-Heathrow (LHR).
 With 12 U.S. lounges and counting, the Centurion Lounges’ reach is expanding.

 Read our Master Guide to Centurion Lounges to get the full scoop on how these lounges work.

 Get Into Centurion Lounges with the American Express Platinum Card

 The American Express Platinum Card comes with one of richest sets of travel perks of any premier travel rewards card.
-Along with top-dollar travel credits and free Global Entry, the Platinum Card opens up thousands of airport lounges worldwide for you.
+Along with top-dollar travel credits and up to a $100 credit for Global Entry, the Platinum Card opens up thousands of airport lounges worldwide for you.
 You get into Centurion Lounges and can bring two guests for free as well.

 Click Here to learn more about the Platinum Card from American Express.